 Upwelling systems, both coastal and equatorial, are natural laboratories for studying the impacts of multiple stressors on air sea-exchange processes and marine ecosystem services.
-These systems are characterised by high productivity closely related to the presence of an extensive oxygen minimum zone (OMZ) and low pH-high carbon dioxide values.
-Active research during recent decades has determined the role of upwelling systems in the exchange of climatic active gases (such as CO2, N2O, and CH4), OMZ variability, and the biogeochemical cycles of nitrogen, carbon, and sulphur.
+These systems are characterised by very high biological productivity closely related to the presence of an extensive oxygen minimum zone (OMZ) and a low pH-high carbon dioxide regime.
+Active research during recent decades has determined the role of upwelling systems in the exchange of climatically active gases (such as CO2, N2O, and CH4), OMZ variability, and the biogeochemical cycles of nitrogen, carbon, sulphur, halogens and trace metals.

 Current national and international programs investigating upwelling include “Role of Eddies in the Carbon Pump of Eastern Boundary Upwelling Systems” (REEBUS) and SCOR WG 155 on Eastern boundary upwelling systems (EBUS): diversity, coupled dynamics and sensitivity to climate change.

-Eastern boundary upwelling systems (EBUS) Conference, Lima, Peru, Sept 2021
+Eastern boundary upwelling systems (EBUS) Conference, Lima, Peru, postponed

 Polar Oceans and Sea Ice